cloudinary/cloudinary_sfcc_pagedesigner/README.md

 #### Update site preferences

-* Navigate to "Merchant Tools > Site Preferences"
+* Navigate to "Merchant Tools > Site Preferences > Custom Preferences"
-* Select "Cloudinary PageDesigner" and set these values and save.
+* Select "Cloudinary Page Designer" and set these values and save.
   - Cloudinary Cloud Name.
 Provide your Cloudinary cloud name from your Cloudinary account
   - Cloudinary CNAME.
 If a special cname was setup from your Cloudinary account, provide it.
   - Cloudinary Api Key.
 Provide the api key from your Cloudinary account